 Green Coffee Trading

-Sources: Kaiserblick Specialty Coffee (website); Coffee Sensory and Cupping Handbook by Fernández-Alduenda & Giuliano (SCA, 2021); Kofio.co (website)
+Sources: Kaiserblick Specialty Coffee (website); Coffee Sensory and Cupping Handbook by Fernández-Alduenda & Giuliano (SCA, 2021); Kofio.co (website); The Barn (website)

 Kaiserblick Specialty Coffee trades green coffee with a strong emphasis on traceability — ensuring that the coffee a buyer cups in a sample is the exact coffee they receive in their shipment. (source: kaiserblick-dev-crawl.md)